with woman workshops

 midwife (n.) c.
 1300, "woman assisting," literally "woman who is 'with' " (the mother at birth), from Middle English mid "with" + wif "woman"

 How do women throughout the world, and throughout history, manage their health before, during, and after childbearing years?
 Who has the power to choose motherhood, whether for themselves or for others?
-What are the benefits, risks, and costs of different abortion methods?
+What are the benefits, risks, and costs of different abortion and contraception methods?

 We partner with individuals and institutions interested in convening a group of women to address these questions.
 Throughout this convening, we address issues of Power, Biology, and Mythology so as to gain essential knowledge about reproductive health at all stages in a woman's life, and connect with the community of women who are seeking greater agency over their reproductive powers.
 We begin with the understanding that while laws, customs, ethics, and techniques vary throughout the world, abortion and contraception are constant concerns – one in three women will have an abortion in her lifetime.